yunjiewong/SEP-HW/Angular/n7-routeGuards.md

 Route Guards: interface which will guard the url access

-- canLoad:
+- canActive: guard the route of a component
-- canActive:
+- canLoad: guard the module
 - canActiveChild:
 - canDeactive:
-- resolve:
+- resolve: get route data before is activated